daniwhitlock/Team-Profile-Generator/README.md

 ## Description
 Fill out a series of questions regarding employees in the command line and generate a styled HTML document with collected data.

+# Team-Profile-Generator

+## Description
+Fill out a series of questions regarding employees in the command line and generate a styled HTML document with collected data.

 ## Installation
 You will need to have some form of command line installed on your computer.
 If you use a mac, they already have a command line built in, however, if you have windows, you will need to download [gitBash](https://git-scm.com/)